Dacres Hotel: Hotel Dacres

 The hotel suffered another large interior fire in 1905, caused by a shorting electrical fan, but remained open while repairs were made.
 In 1907, the hotel's then manager, Art Harris (a previous manager of the Geyser Grand Hotel in Baker City, Oregon), commissioned Portland architects Bennes, Hendricks & Tobey to completely remodel the hotel, with plans calling for a complete interior remodel, adding one or even two floors and an elevator, but this never fully came to pass.
-With a scaled-back interior remodeling complete, the hotel reopened on 1 April 1908, touting a new European Plan.
-The hotel was visited by another president when William Howard Taft made his visit to Walla Walla in 1911.
+With a scaled-back interior remodeling complete, the hotel reopened on April 1, 1908, touting a new European plan.
+The hotel was visited by its second president when William Howard Taft made his visit to Walla Walla in 1911.
 By the 1920s, many other larger and more modern hotels were opening in town, and the Dacres settled in as a mid-range traveler's hotel, housing road and railroad crews and itinerant farm workers.
 The hotel officially left the Dacres family in 1921 when it was sold to E.C.
 Davis, who had previously run the Revere Hotel in Pomeroy, Washington.
 In 1924 Eugene Tausick, a leading businessman and the owner of the company in charge of the rival Grand Hotel, purchased the hotel from Davis.
 While various upgrades were made to the interior and the storefronts over the years, and while several pediments and finials were removed or lost from the top of the building, the Dacres's outward appearance remains much as it had been in 1899, as it was spared the fate of urban renewal which claimed many historic buildings in the surrounding blocks in the 1950s and '60s.
-The hotel closed its doors on 25 May 1959, with the owners citing the state's impending $1 minimum wage law as the primary reason.
+The hotel closed its doors on May 25, 1959, with the owners citing the state's impending $1 minimum wage law as the primary reason.
+Longtime ground floor tenant Little's drug store would close at the same time.
 In 1966 the Tausick estate sold the building to O. D. Keen Construction Co. who disposed of most of the hotel's furnishings, fixtures, signage and even room keys at public auction.